-TEACHER NOTICE: LOU 16(c) - TTOC EXPERIENCE TRANSFER REQUEST - FORM A
+TEACHER NOTICE: LOU 11 - TTOC EXPERIENCE TRANSFER REQUEST - FORM A

-Re: August 31st transfers for TTOC experience accrued up to and including June 30th This constitutes my written notice under LOU No. 16(c) of the collective agreement that I, wish to transfer my eligible TTOC experience credits earned under Article C.4 (up to and including June 30,) to that of the applicable previous local collective agreement increment language for continuing and/or temporary employees.
-Transfer of these experience credits shall take place and be effective August 31, .
-I understand that once I submit this application to the employer, this decision to transfer is final and cannot be reversed.
-Teacher Signature Date signed District Receipt Confirmed Date of Receipt Please Note: This written notice must be provided by the teacher and received by the district no later than June 30th of the preceding school year for a transfer for TTOC experience credits earned up to and including June 30th to take effect on August 31st of the following school year.
+Re: August 31st transfers for TTOC experience accrued up to and including June 30th

+This constitute LOU No. 11 of the Collective Agreement er my eligible TTOC experience credits e Collective Agr eement increment languag e for continuing and/or temporary employ and be effective August 31, yees.
+Transfer of understand t cannot be rev • • cation to the employer, this decision to tr ansfer is final and Геасher Signa ature Date signed District Receip ot Confirmed Date of Receipt Please Note: ease Note: This written notice must be provided by the teacher and received by the district no later than June 30 th of the preceding school year for a transfer for TTOC experience credits earned up to and including June 30 th to take effect on August 31 st of the following school year.